tanviajmera/Google-Data-Analytics-Capstone-Project---Cyclistic-Bike-Case-Study/README.md

 ![Screenshot 2025-01-11 112824](https://github.com/user-attachments/assets/a6abb048-da41-4660-a376-ca6517f98d7d)

-### Data exploration
+### Data Exploration
-I analysed all columns from left to right by running queries and making note of any column that needs cleaning.
-The queries of data exploration can be found here on Github.
+I analysed all columns from left to right by running queries and making notes of any column that needed cleaning.
+The queries of data exploration can be found here on GitHub.
 Following is a snapshot of the query run for the first column:

 ![Screenshot 2025-01-12 173836](https://github.com/user-attachments/assets/b0832f0f-9d33-4641-992a-9fd18e990f54)

-Quick summary of data exploration process:
+Quick summary of the data exploration process:
 - **ride_id**: the length of ride_id is inconsistent, data cleaning is required.
 It is a primary key and there are no duplicates.
 A total of 10,66,014 unique rides were made in the first quarter of 2023.
 - **rideable_type**: there are three types of bikes named electric, classic and docked.
 - **started_at/ended_at**: these columns represent the time at which the ride started or ended.
 63,705 rows have the ride duration less than a minute or more than a day.
 These rows will be removed during data cleaning.